tlemane/kmtricks/README.md

 ## Install

-Size of k-mers and counts must be set at compile time.
+Maximal size of k-mers and maximal stored counts must be set at compile time.
 * KMERTYPE 8, 16, 32, 64, 128 -> respectively for k-mers lengths less or equal to : 4, 8, 16, 32, 64.
 * COUNTTYPE 8, 16, 32 -> respectively for max counts: 255, 65535, 4294967295.